-Under Highmark Blue Shield's standard contracts, the services of a non-licensed person are not eligible for payment, regardless of employment or supervision status.
+Under Pennsylvania Blue Shield's standard contracts, the services of a non-licensed person (for example, a nutritionist) are not eligible for payment, regardless of employment or supervision status.

-Highmark Blue Shield recognizes services performed by these providers, duly licensed and acting within the authority of their licenses:
+Pennsylvania Blue Shield recognizes services performed by the following providers, duly licensed and acting within the authority of their licenses:

 - Audiologists

 - Certain certified registered nurses

+- Doctors of chiropractic

 - Clinical laboratories

 - Dentists

-- Doctors of chiropractic

 - Doctors of medicine

 - Doctors of osteopathy

 - Nurse midwives

 - Optometrists

 - Physical therapists

 - Podiatrists

 - Psychologists

 - Speech pathologists, and

-- Teachers of the hearing impaired
+- Teachers of the hearing impaired.

-In some instances, Highmark Blue Shield will pay for covered services performed under the personal supervision of an eligible provider by a licensed health care practitioner in his or her employment.
+In some instances, Blue Shield will pay for covered services performed under the personal supervision of an eligible provider by a licensed health care practitioner in his or her employment.